DanielY1783/te_ml/results/2018_07_19_tf_chromhmm/README.md

-## Created by */dors/capra_lab/users/yand1/te_ml/bin/2018_07_19_rf_enhancers_hervs_shuffled/rf_weighted.slurm*
+## Created by */dors/capra_lab/users/yand1/te_ml/bin/2018_07_19_tf_chromhmm/rf_weighted.slurm*
 random forest classifier of transposable element (all, not just hervs) overlap with chromhmm enhancers based on transcription factors after train test split.
 0 represents no overlap, and 1 represents overlap.
-This version uses the weights parameter "balanced" to try to correct for too many 0's.
+This version uses the weights parameter {0: 1, 1: 10000000} to try to correct for too many 0's.

 1. **rf_weighted_naive_output.txt**
 Standard output.